MOST: Multiple Object localization with Self-supervised Transformers for object discovery: Related Works

 \section{Related Works}

 \textbf{\underline{Unsupervised Object Localization and Discovery}}: Object category discovery can be broadly segregated into image-based~\cite{HsuLK16,HsuLK18,HsuLSOK19,han19learning,han20automatically,singh-cvpr2019} and region-based methods~\cite{VoBCHLPP19,Vo20rOSD,Vo21LOD,LeeG11,5540237,hal-01110036,hal-01153017,LOST,wang2022tokencut,doersch2014context,Rambhatla2021ThePO}.
 Region-based methods start by generating object proposals and later group them into coherent semantic groups.
 Image-based approaches on the other hand, assume the localization task to be solved and focus solely on the semantic grouping.
 Our current method is closer to the former.
 Vo \etal,~\cite{VoBCHLPP19,Vo20rOSD,Vo21LOD} localize regions in images by constructing an inter-image similarity graph between regions and partitioning it using optimization or ranking.
 Due to the quadratic nature of the graph, these methods cannot scale to large datasets beyond tens of thousands of images.
 Our current work does not compute inter-image similarity between regions and scales linearly with number of images.
-Lee \etal,~\cite{LeeG11} proposed object graphs that incorporates knowledge about a few known categories to facilitate the discovery of novel categories.
+Lee \etal,~\cite{LeeG11} propose object graphs that incorporates knowledge about a few known categories to facilitate the discovery of novel categories.
 MOST doesn't assume any prior knowledge and has the ability to discover objects from scratch.
 Lee \etal,~\cite{5540237} extend object graphs to a curriculum based discovery pipeline, that learns to discover easy objects first and progressively proceeds to discover the harder ones.
-Along similar lines, Rambhatla \etal,~\cite{Rambhatla2021ThePO} proposed a large scale discovery pipeline, similar to ~\cite{LeeG11} that leverages prior knowledge about a few categories.
+Along similar lines, Rambhatla \etal,~\cite{Rambhatla2021ThePO} propose a large scale discovery pipeline, similar to ~\cite{LeeG11} that leverages prior knowledge about a few categories.
 Authors of~\cite{Rambhatla2021ThePO} use an RPN~\cite{NIPS2015_5638} trained on known categories as the localization method.
-In contrast to that, MOST localizes objects in images using features of a transformer~\cite{attisall} trained with DINO~\cite{caron2021emerging}. \textbf{\underline{Object localization using self-supervised networks}}: Recently, CNNs~\cite{He2016DeepRL} and Transformers~\cite{attisall} trained in a self-supervised fashion, have been shown to exhibit object localization/segmentation properties~\cite{caron2021emerging,Dwibedi_2021_ICCV}.
-This property is of particular interest as it has the potential to facilitate research on unsupervised localization, detection and segmentation. \cite{LOST} is a simple method, based on the observation that the key features of the last self attention layer of a transformer, trained using DINO, has certain affinity.
-They constructed a map of inverse degree to extract bounding boxes on objects in an unsupervised fashion.
-This method was shown to outperform recent state-of-the-art methods by a significant margin. \cite{wang2022tokencut} proposed an alternate method for localizing objects using self-supervised transformers, based on normalized cut~\cite{Shi1997NormalizedCA}.
-TokenCut~\cite{wang2022tokencut} constructed an undirected graph based on token feature similarities and uses normalized cut to cluster foreground and background patches.
-Spectral clustering was used to solve the graph-cut and they show that the eigen vector corresponding to the second smallest eigenvalue provides a good cutting solution.
-TokenCut outperforms LOST on unsupervised object discovery.
-In addition to discovery,~\cite{wang2022tokencut} also demonstrated impressive results on unsupervised saliency detection and weakly supervised object localization.
-Kyriazi \etal,~\cite{melas-kyriazi22deep} proposed deep spectral methods, that performs normalized cut~\cite{Shi1997NormalizedCA} but using an affinity matrix computed using semantic and color features.
-Since this method is very similar to TokenCut and achieves lower performance, we only compare with the latter in this work.
+In contrast to that, MOST localizes objects in images using features of a transformer~\cite{attisall} trained with DINO~\cite{caron2021emerging}.